waigani/tenets/bundles/README.md

 ## Writing a bundle

 Bundles have a README to explain their purpose with an ideas section for tenets yet to be implemented.
-Each tenet should have an associated src file (or whatever domain is queried) and an expected output.
+Each tenet should have an associated src file (or other example of queried domain) and an expected output at `./testdata/<tenet_name>.<language_extension>` and `./testdata/<tenet_name>.json` respectively.
 <!-- TODO: build simple  `lingo test-tenet <dir>` command -->